Preventing sexual exploitation of children and youth

 If you or someone you know has been a victim of sexual exploitation, please contact VictimLinkBC.

-Children on the Street Society
+Children of the Street

-The Children of the Street Society is dedicated to preventing the sexual exploitation and trafficking of children and youth in B.C.
+Children of the Street is dedicated to preventing the sexual exploitation and trafficking of children and youth in B.C.
 It develops public awareness and prevention strategies for youth, families, educators and service providers.
 It offers a number of school-based programs, resources and supports for parents, caregivers and Community Action Teams across the province.

 Community Action Teams (CAT)

-Community Action Teams (CATs) (PDF) are service providers and community partners who work together to develop local strategies that address prostitution and sexual exploitation.
+Community Action Teams (CATs) are service providers and community partners who work together to develop local strategies that address prostitution and sexual exploitation.

 A CAT can include: